morganmayday/tayen-core/rules/damage-and-defense.md

 Each character has a Stress Die, a Grit Die, Health, and Conviction.

+You have one chance to _Evade_ or _Endure_ attacks, usually.
+Damage is the difference between rolls.

 #### Stress Die
 Each character's Stress Die sits at 1 until they become more Stressed.
 When their Stress Die overflows, they suffer a complete breakdown.